okcandy/okcandy/README.md

   I specialize in transforming complex data into clear, decision-grade insights.
-With 5+ years of experience in business intelligence, I build analytical models, interactive dashboards, and data pipelines that help organizations make smarter, faster decisions.
+With 5+ years of experience in business intelligence, I build analytical models, interactive dashboards, and data pipelines that help organizations make smarter and faster decisions.
 </p>

 <br/>